MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 ### Registration

-Attendance at this workshop will be *free*.
+Attendance at this workshop will be *free* but limited to 40 in-person participants.

 A number of **bursaries** will be available to assist with travel and accommodation costs for participants from outside the Phoenix area.
 Bursaries